HouseOfBetterAuth/nuxt-better-auth-saas/README.md

   - **Org Name Changes**: When organization name is updated in settings, Stripe customer name is automatically updated.
   - **Owner Email Changes**: When an owner verifies a new email, Stripe customer email is updated for all their organizations.

+- **Transactional Emails** (React Email + Resend)
+  - **Account Emails**
+    - **Verify Email**: Sent when a user signs up or changes their email to verify the address.
+    - **Reset Password**: Sent when a user requests to reset their password via forgot password.
+    - **Delete Account**: Sent when a user requests account deletion, requiring email confirmation.
+    - **Team Invite**: Sent when a user is invited to join an organization.
+  - **Billing Emails** (sent to org owner)
+    - **Subscription Confirmed**: Sent when a subscription is created, includes plan, seats, amount, and next billing date.
+    - **Trial Expired**: Sent when a free trial expires without converting to a paid subscription.
+    - **Subscription Canceled**: Sent when a subscription is canceled, includes the date when access ends.
+    - *Coming soon: Trial Expiring, Payment Failed*

 - **Auth & Org Handling (Better Auth style)**
   - Most auth, organization, and subscription flows are implemented the "Better Auth way", using its primitives and conventions.
   - **Exception:** API keys are wired using metadata on users/orgs to associate keys with organizations where Better Auth doesn't natively handle org-scoped API keys.